mariel-rs/mooc_fi_java/README.md

 ## Progress log

-The below table shows the dates each part start and end dates, and an approximate number of hours spent on each part.
+The below table shows the start and end dates, and an approximate number of hours spent on each part.

 | Part | Start date | End date | Approx. hours |